 The diagnosis of fundic gland polyp is usually made after part or all of the polyp is removed during a procedure called endoscopy.
 This procedure involves using a camera attached to a long tube to see the inside of the stomach.
 The tissue removed is then sent to a pathologist for examination under the microscope.

 When examined under the microscope, fundic gland polyps are made up of epithelial cells connected together to form glands.
-The glands form large, open spaces called cysts.
-A combination of cells normally found in the stomach, specifically foveolar cells, parietal cells, and chief cells are usually found in these glands.
+A combination of cells normally found in the stomach, specifically foveolar cells, parietal cells, and chief cells, are usually found in these glands.
 The glands in a polyp are often described as hyperplastic because they are larger than the normal glands found in the stomach.